 At any time during the course of an enquiry, the taxpayer may apply to the tribunal for a direction that HMRC should issue either a partial or final closure notice.

 The application will be heard and determined in the same way as an appeal hearing.

-Unless the tribunal is satisfied that HMRC has reasonable grounds for not giving a closure notice they must give a direction in favour of the taxpayer.
+Unless the tribunal is satisfied that HMRC has reasonable grounds for not giving a partial or final closure notice they must give a direction in favour of the taxpayer.
 This puts the onus on you to show why your enquiries should be allowed to continue.
 The direction will specify when the closure notice has to be issued by.

 Where the tribunal gives a direction you should follow the guidance at EM1990.

-If a taxpayer applies for a closure notice, you may decide to consider whether Alternative Dispute Resolution (ADR) may help you and the taxpayer resolve these without the taxpayer having to go to a tribunal.
+If a taxpayer applies for a partial or final closure notice, you may decide to consider whether Alternative Dispute Resolution (ADR) may help you and the taxpayer resolve these matters without the taxpayer having to go to a tribunal.
 If the taxpayer does not agree with the outcome of ADR, they will still be able to go to the tribunal.
 See the ADR web pages for guidance about ADR.